Erik-egam/Erik-egam/README.md

 💡 About Me

 I'm a systems engineering student passionate about building useful, elegant, and scalable software.
-I love learning new technologies, exploring how things work behind the scenes, and turning ideas into real projects.

-Right now, I’m focusing on:
+I enjoy learning new technologies, tinkering with Linux, and applying cybersecurity fundamentals to create safer applications.

+Currently focused on:

 🌐 Full-Stack Web Development

 🗄️ Database Design & Optimization

+🐧 Linux for development & system administration

 🔐 Cybersecurity Fundamentals

-📈 Growing my portfolio with personal and academic projects
+📈 Expanding my portfolio with personal and academic projects

 🛠️ Tech Stack